Undergraduate Department of

 - A minor with statistical theory as well as methodology: STA 4321 and 4322, plus six hours selected from any of STA 4102, 4202, 4203, 4222, 4502, 4702, and 4853.

-The combined BS/MS degree program in the Department of Statistics is designed for academically strong students who wish to pursue an accelerated program culminating in a Bachelor of Science (BS) degree in statistics and a Master of Science (MS) degree in applied statistics.
-This five-year program allows up to fifteen semester hours of coursework to be dually counted toward both the BS and the MS degree.
+The combined bachelor's/master's pathway in the Department of Statistics is designed for academically strong students who wish to pursue an accelerated program culminating in a Bachelor of Science (BS) degree in statistics and a Master of Science (MS) degree in Statistics, Statistical Data Science, or Biostatistics.
+Upon approval, this program allows up to 12 graduate hours to be shared with, or double-counted toward, both a BS and an MS degree.

-An undergraduate student wishing to enroll in this program must meet the following criteria:
+An undergraduate student wishing to enroll in this pathway must meet the following criteria:

-- Completion of at least twelve semester hours of mathematics or statistics in the undergraduate statistics major at Florida State University with a GPA of at least 3.2.
+- Completion of at least twelve semester hours of mathematics or statistics in the undergraduate statistics major at Florida State University with a GPA of at least 3.2 in those courses.

 - Completion of at least sixty semester hours at Florida State University with a GPA of at least 3.0.
 Transfer students must have completed at least two semesters and twenty-four semester hours at FSU with the same minimum GPA.